codeonlyjs/website/content/guide/apiComponents.md

 ### rootNodes {#Component#rootNodes}

-Returns the root nodes of this element
+Returns the root nodes of this element, creating them if necessary.